 Associating frameworks with roles

-A framework can optionally specify the role it would like to use when it registers with the master.
+A framework specifies which roles it would like to subscribe to when it subscribes with the master.

 Multiple frameworks in the same role

-Multiple frameworks can use the same role.
+Multiple frameworks can be subscribed to the same role.
 This can be useful: for example, one framework can create a persistent volume and write data to it.
-Once the task that writes data to the persistent volume has finished, the volume will be offered to other frameworks in the same role; this might give a second ("consumer") framework the opportunity to launch a task that reads the data produced by the first ("producer") framework.
+Once the task that writes data to the persistent volume has finished, the volume will be offered to other frameworks subscribed to the same role; this might give a second ("consumer") framework the opportunity to launch a task that reads the data produced by the first ("producer") framework.

 Associating resources with roles